 Students of Hispanic descent who will graduate from a Cheyenne high school or whose permanent address is in Cheyenne may apply for a variable award from HOPE, or the Hispanic Organization for Progress Educational Scholarship.
 Contact HOPE, Attention Scholarship Chair, PO Box 3194, Cheyenne, WY 82003.

 Full List and Other Options

 The entire list of hundreds of scholarships available in Wyoming can be found online in Adobe Acrobat PDF format online.
 The above represent only a portion of the student aid available and is subject to change without notice.
 Other aid may be available that is not listed here, students are encouraged to check with their employers, or the employers of their families, their church, or other organizations that they are associated with.

 Students are encouraged to apply directly to these and other programs through their college financial aid offices and high school guidance counselor offices first and be sure to fill out the federal student aid application, as nearly every award depends upon the information contained in the student aid report provided by them.

-Student loan information is also available at the US Department of Education’s website, or the loan payment and information site.
+Student loan information is also available at the US Department of Education’s official website.
 Subsidized and non-subsidized loans are available.
 The difference is that a subsidized loan has the interest paid by the US Government while the student attends college, and the non-subsidized loan has interest accrue, which can either be paid as you attend college, or can be added to the loan amount as compound interest.